 Excessive Drooling: When babies start teething, drooling is often one of the signs that this process has begun.
 The drooling may be related to baby’s weaker swallowing reflex and increased saliva production over the same time period.
 Other possible reasons for drooling, when teething could be a saliva build up when babies move their tongues around in their mouths exploring the painful areas of the gums and the new teeth as they push through.
 Babies also tend to chew and suck on things to try and reduce the irritation during this time, which could also result in the increased saliva production.

-Cough, diarrhoea, fever and rashes: While it is always better to get illness or symptoms such as these checked out by your personal paediatrician, these symptoms are common when babies are teething.
+A cough, diarrhea, fever, and rashes: While it is always better to get worse or symptoms such as these checked out by your personal pediatrician, these symptoms are common when babies are teething.
 Temperatures slightly higher than normal are sometimes experienced (but if temperatures rise over 100, seek medical attention).
-The over production of saliva often leads to rashes on babies face as well as coughing, especially when lying down, due to excess saliva in the throat.
-It is not unknown to experience diarrhoea and rashes on baby’s buttocks during teething as well.
+The overproduction of saliva often leads to rashes on babies face as well as coughing, especially when lying down, due to excess saliva in the throat.
+It is not unknown to experience diarrhea and rashes on baby’s buttocks during teething as well.